Connect with others who understand.

 Medically reviewed by Ifeanyi Nwaka, M.D.

-In addition, related conditions, like attention deficit hyperactivity disorder and anxiety disorders, are also common in people with bipolar 1 disorder.
-These additional health conditions can make it even harder to get a good night’s sleep.
+In addition, related conditions, like attention-deficit/hyperactivity disorder (ADHD) and anxiety disorders, are also common in people with bipolar 1 disorder.
+Having these conditions can make it even harder to sleep well at night.

 1. Make Exercise a Daily Habit